The Complete Goldendoodle Grooming Guide

 Common Mistakes We See (And How to Avoid Them)

-Waiting too long between grooms.
-We get it—grooming costs add up.
+• Waiting too long between grooms.
+We get it — grooming costs add up.
 But skipping appointments leads to matting, which often means a shave-down, which defeats the purpose of growing out the coat.
 Consistent grooming is cheaper and less stressful in the long run.

-Using the wrong tools.
+• Using the wrong tools.
 A human hairbrush or a soft bristle brush won’t cut it.
 You need a slicker brush and a metal comb.
 Invest in good tools and learn how to use them properly.

-Assuming a non-shedding coat means low-maintenance.
+• Assuming a non-shedding coat means low-maintenance.
 Non-shedding sounds great until you realize it means all that loose hair stays in the coat and turns into mats.
 These dogs need more grooming, not less.

-Bathing a matted dog.
+• Bathing a matted dog.
 Water tightens mats.
-If your dog is matted, don’t bathe them at home—bring them to a groomer who can assess the coat first.
+If your dog is matted, don’t bathe them at home — bring them to a groomer who can assess the coat first.

 A Final Word from the Grooming Van

-Goldendoodles are wonderful dogs, and with the right care, they can have beautiful, healthy coats that make them look as good as they feel.
+Goldendoodles are great dogs, and with the right care, they can have beautiful, healthy coats that make them look as good as they feel.
 But they’re not a wash-and-go breed.
 They need consistent grooming, proper tools, and realistic expectations.

 If you’re willing to put in the work—or partner with a groomer who knows what they’re doing—your Goldendoodle will be happier, more comfortable, and healthier for it.